Here are some creative Christmas gift wrapping ideas that will not only lend your presents a personal touch but are also sustainable and waste-free.

 Want to produce less waste?
 Here are some helpful tips: Plastic-Free Shopping: 3 Easy Tips for Waste Reduction

-3. Gift Wrapping Ideas: Use Your Own Paper
+3. Use Your Own Paper

-Among creative Christmas gift wrapping ideas, homemade gift wrap is by far the thriftiest.
+Among creative Christmas wrapping ideas, homemade gift wrap is by far the thriftiest.
 It also adds a personal touch to your presents which you just don’t get from gift wrap from the discount store.
-Craft a creative a paper collage from old magazines or advertisements from your home recycling bin.
-Or repurpose entire pages out of old books bound for the bin into new Christmas gift wrap.
+Craft a creative paper collage from old magazines or advertisements from your home recycling bin.
+Or repurpose entire pages out of old books bound for the bin into a new Christmas gift wrap.

 When it comes to old newspapers: stockpile these to use as a sustainable gift wrap at your family’s next gift-giving event!
-Sort out the best pages along the way, such as the colorful Sunday comics section of your local paper.
+Sort out the best pages along the way, such as the colorful weekend comics section of your local paper.
 You can get crafty and add your own accents to the Christmas gift wrap:

 - Glue on single letters or words from story headlines,